ZupIT/beagle-docs/content/en/backend/get-started/creating-a-project-from-scratch.md

 ![](/shared/image%20%2829%29.png)

-### Step 3: ‌ Create the application service
+### Step 3: ‌Create the application service

-The first class that we will create is the Builder.
-It is in this file that the Server-Driven screen must be structured:
+The first class you will create is the Builder.
+Here in this file, the Server-Driven screen must be structured:

-1. Right-click the builder package and click **`new> Kotlin File / Class`** and name it `ScreenBeagleBuilder`
+1. Right-click the builder package and click **`new> Kotlin File / Class`** and name it `ScreenBeagleBuilder`;
-2. This class must extend from `ScreenBuilder` \(which is an internal Beagle class\).
+2. This class must extend from `ScreenBuilder` \(which is an internal Beagle class\);
-3. Note that it will replace the `build method` and this is where the Server-Driven screen will be implemented.
+3. Note that it will replace the `build method` and this is where the Server-Driven screen will be implemented;
 4. In this step, you can copy and paste the code below into your class:

 ```kotlin